msalemor/sk-dev-training/README.md

 - It supports prompt templating, function chaining, vectorized memory, and intelligent planning capabilities out of the box.
 - It enables you to create AI apps that combine the best of both worlds: natural language understanding and conventional programming logic

-## Where does SK land in the development stack?
+## Where does SK land in the development of LLM/Chatbot applications?

 ```mermaid
 graph LR;